At the back of virtually every book, you will find an “About the Author” page, also known as the “Author Bio” page.

 Not only that, anytime you wanted to change your Author Bio page, you would then have to manually copy and paste the new version into every book.

 It's a huge hassle, which is why Atticus lets you save your About the Author page as a template to use elsewhere.
 And Atticus will automatically update every book that uses that template, if you need to make changes.1.
 To do this, find your About the Author page in the left navigation, and click the three little dots to open up a menu.
-Then click Save as a template.
+Then click Save as a master page.

-2. Then, if you want to update your template, you will find some text that says “Click to Apply Changes to All Books Using This Template”.
+2. Then, if you want to update your template, you will find some text that says “Click to Apply Changes to All Books Using This Master Page”.
 Click on that and you will be given a choice to apply your changes only to this book, or to all books that use that template.

 3. Click Apply current changes